breathbath/uAssert/README.md

 - Device manager simulator (DMS)
 - Proxy to control access to DMS and extend its APIs

 We want to write functional tests against the proxy which will call device manager simulator.
 The later one will return predefined responses.
-We will use GRPC simulator and Stateful Testing Runtime from our library.
+We will use GRPC simulator from our library.

 ![alt text](https://breathbath.com/files/dUFzc2VydEV4YW1wbGVVc2FnZS5wbmc=_bklmt957f7pistjue2gg.png)